Leadgate Primary School

 Early Years Foundation Stage

-In Nursery and Reception, we follow children’s interests to develop their learning through play.
+In Nursery and Reception, we follow children’s interests to develop their learning through play as well as teaching knowledge and key skills through half-termly topics.
 The Early Years Foundation Stage (EYFS) sets standards for the learning, development and care of your child from birth to 5 years old:

 The National Curriculum